Battery Producers

 • materials used to enrich soil

-• materials used as aggregate (up to a 15% max weight)
+• materials used as aggregate (up to a 15% of management requirement)

 • materials that are land disposed